reworkd/AgentGPT/next/posts/pre-rendering.md

 ---
 title: "Two Forms of Pre-rendering"
 date: "2020-01-01"
+description: "Learn about the two forms of pre-rendering in Next.js"
+author: "John Doe"
+category: "Web Development"
 ---

+This is the content of the Markdown file.

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.